-The Microsoft Dynamics 365 system architecture can be divided into three major components: the core system, which features the event execution pipeline, the database component, which hosts the asynchronous queue, and the asynchronous service.
-One benefit of the scalable architecture of Microsoft Dynamics 365 is that the asynchronous service can be hosted on servers other than the Microsoft Dynamics 365 server, resulting in improved performance.
-For more information, see the architecture diagram in Event execution pipeline.
+The Dynamics 365 Customer Engagement (on-premises) system architecture can be divided into three major components: the core system, which features the event execution pipeline, the database component, which hosts the asynchronous queue, and the asynchronous service.
+One benefit of the scalable architecture of Dynamics 365 Customer Engagement (on-premises) is that the asynchronous service can be hosted on servers other than the Dynamics 365 Customer Engagement (on-premises) server, resulting in improved performance.

 Register plug-ins for asynchronous events when they have to perform lots of processing or for functions that are not time critical.
-Registering a plug-in that performs lots of processing for a synchronous event can adversely affect the performance of Microsoft Dynamics 365.
+Registering a plug-in that performs lots of processing for a synchronous event can adversely affect the performance of Dynamics 365 Customer Engagement (on-premises).

 You should stop the asynchronous service before you unregister a plug-in that was registered to execute asynchronously.
 Stopping the service prevents a situation where an asynchronous registered plug-in has been queued for execution but for which there is no plug-in assembly currently registered.
 For example, consider the situation in which a plug-in has been registered to execute asynchronously and the related event has fired.
 After the asynchronous operation has been queued by the queue manager, you then unregister (delete) the plug-in assembly from the Dynamics 365 Customer Engagement (on-premises) database.
 In this case, an error occurs when the asynchronous service tries to execute the queued asynchronous operation but the plug-in assembly no longer exists.